MrStahlfelge/gdx-gamesvcs/README.md

 Core:

-    compile "de.golfgl.gdxgamesvcs:gdx-gamesvcs-desktop:$gamsvcsVersion"

-Android:

-    compile "de.golfgl.gdxgamesvcs:gdx-gamesvcs-android:$gamsvcsVersion"
+    compile "de.golfgl.gdxgamesvcs:gdx-gamesvcs-core:$gamsvcsVersion"

-and so on.

-For HTML5, you also have to include the sources
+For the HTML5 project, you also have to include the sources

-    compile "de.golfgl.gdxgamesvcs:gdx-gamesvcs-html:$gamsvcsVersion"
     compile "de.golfgl.gdxgamesvcs:gdx-gamesvcs-core:$gamsvcsVersion:sources"
-    compile "de.golfgl.gdxgamesvcs:gdx-gamesvcs-html:$gamsvcsVersion:sources"

 and add a line to `GdxDefinition.gwt.xml` and `GdxDefinitionSuperdev.gwt.xml`:

     <inherits name="de.golfgl.gdxgamesvcs.gdx_gamesvcs_gwt" />

-See [Demo App Commit 4ff746](https://github.com/MrStahlfelge/gdx-gamesvcs-app/commit/4ff746d591aead2a8ceeaff01c871209f31143cf) for the full list of dependencies.

-Most platform sub projects are empty, but may be filled in the future.
-So better include them to avoid problems.

 After including the dependencies and refreshing, you can use the `NoGameServiceClient` in your project.
 For using another Gameservice, add its dependencies according to its [wiki page](https://github.com/MrStahlfelge/gdx-gamesvcs/wiki)or implement your own client against `IGameServiceClient`.